RUsh Creek Lodge and Spa are open

 - For more information on our lodge’s enhanced cleaning and service protocols, visit our Clean & Safe Program page

-Please call or email us at (209) 379-2373 or if you have any questions or concerns
+- Call or email us at (209) 379-2373 or if you have any questions or concerns

 Details are updated regularly on the Park Service’s website, and here are our key highlights at-a-glance, including exceptions to the program:

-- Yosemite Day Use Entry Tickets go on sale Monday, February 1st at 8am at recreation.gov, and it’s best to make purchase your Day Use Entry Ticket for “Yosemite National Park Ticketed Entry” online as far in advance as possible
+- On the date that new blocks are released, tickets go on sale at 8am Pacific Time, and it’s best to purchase your Day Use Entry Ticket for “Yosemite National Park Ticketed Entry” online as far in advance as possible

 - Even if you have a National Park Pass, you will need to reserve a Day Use Entry Ticket on recreation.gov in order to enter the park.
 You won’t have to pay the entrance fee a second time, just a $2 processing fee

 - At this time, we are not able to obtain passes for our guests to drive their own cars in/out of the park.
 Each vehicle must obtain their own pass at recreation.gov

-If you would like to see/download/print our PDF with key information and step-by-step instructions, click here.
+If you would like to see/download/print our PDF with key information and step-by-step instructions, click here

 Your friends at Rush Creek